Causally constrained quantum operator dynamics: Introduction

-This paper sits at the intersection of these fields, by asking what is the general structure of unitary dynamics that leads to causal independence of subsystems.
-We are interested in unitary circuit evolution that exhibits \textit{bounded light cones} (\Cref{fig:bounded_light_cone}) where subsystems remain causally independent up to arbitrary long times.
-Such a light-cone geometry was previously shown to occur in random time-periodic Clifford circuits with the corresponding dynamical phases characterised by effective percolation models \cite{Farshi2022_1D, Farshi2022_2D, Kovacs2024, Chandran2015}.
-We now generalise these results beyond Clifford unitaries and study the necessary constraints on the dynamics for the formation of bounded light cones.
-This phenomenon can be understood as a strong form of localisation, where the non-trivial support of time-evolved local operators remains strictly finite in the thermodynamic limit and at arbitrarily late times.
+Bounded light cones can be understood as a strong form of localisation, where the non-trivial support of time-evolved local operators remains strictly finite in the thermodynamic limit and at arbitrarily late times.
 As we show, such a stringent constraint naturally lends itself to an algebraic analysis of the Floquet time-evolution operator's invariants in operator space, connecting our work to the notion of causal independence in quantum information theory and field-theory.
 Our main generalisation from the works of \cite{Lorenz2021, Ormrod2023} is to consider time-periodic unitary maps so that causal independence persists up to arbitrary times in the evolution.
 This is a natural assumption motivated by many-body physics.
 As an example, even a brickwork circuit of random unitaries features bounded light cone in applying its first layer which, however, does not remain in repeated layers due to ergodicity \cite{Nahum2018}.
+The use of operator algebras enables a mathematically rigorous understanding of local integrals of motions that can exist in operator dynamics and how they influence information propagation.
+The generality of our approach also gateways into finding the structure of a random unitary ensemble exhibiting the associated phenomenology without the need to rely on a specific model system (e.g. Clifford circuits).
+Adopting the operator algebra framework also facilitates the comparison with a more traditional notion of symmetries in many-body systems and fragmentation their stability against perturbations.